 Freezing tofu is a great way to change the texture of tofu.
 The water expands which creates bigger pockets in tofu.
 These pockets are fantastic at absorbing soups, marinades, and flavors.
 Defrosted tofu has a chewier texture that my friend Lindsay loves.

-My article on How to Freeze and Defrost Tofu For Amazing Texture is coming soon.
-Sign up for the Garlic Press email newsletter to get notified when the article is published.
-You will learn how to make a firmer tofu that slurps up sauces.
+Check out the article on How to Freeze and Defrost Tofu For Amazing Texture where you will learn how to make a firmer, sponge-like tofu that slurps up sauces.

 How to Eat Block Tofu Raw